 We want to encourage debate and make our events intellectually challenging, we don't want our events to become a vegan echo chamber.
 Our research shows that 30% of people coming to next week's Vevolution Festival 2017 don't identify as being vegan.

-This week some people raised concerns about some old Facebook posts by Cesar Ferrades (Vegan Speak) who was due to appear at our festival next week.
-Posts that have thrown Cesar's political stance in to question.
+This week some people raised concerns about some old Facebook posts by one of our speakers, who was due to appear at our festival next week.
+Posts that have thrown the speaker's political stance in to question.

-We opened a dialogue with Cesar, and after careful consideration we decided it was no longer appropriate for Cesar to talk at the festival.
+We opened a dialogue with the speaker, and after careful consideration we all decided that it was best for him to step down, to avoid negativity surrounding the festival.

 So to be crystal clear Vevolution doesn't support racism, xenophobia, homophobia, sexism and other types of discrimination.